Aspen Hollow Group Campground

 Recreation: In addition to hiking the sequoia groves, visitors enjoy swimming, trout fishing and boating at nearby Lake Hume.
 The trails in the district are open to hikers, horses and bikes, however bikes are not permitted in wilderness areas.

 Facilities: The campground accommodates up to 100 people and has back-in spaces for 35 vehicles.
 Vault toilets, drinking water, laundry facilities and food storage lockers are provided.

-All developed campground areas on the Forest operate under a concessionaire permit with RMR.
-For additional information, please visit https://rockymountainrec.com, or call their home office at (661) 702-1420, or their Lake Isabella office at 760-376-1269.
+All developed campground areas on the Forest operate under a concessionaire permit with ExplorUS.
+For additional information, please visit ExplorUS - Hospitality Management (goexplorus.com) or call their home office at (559)335-5385.

 At a Glance

 |Reservations:||Reservations for this campground can be made by visiting Recreation.gov or calling 877-444- 6777.|